-- Favorites: Links to current user's web-enabled favorites. - Recent Places: Links to current user's recent files and places visited in the Web Client. - Reports: Links to current user's web-enabled reports (Axiom forms or web reports), grouped by folders in the Reports Library.
-Only folders with web-enabled reports will display. - Forms Explorer: Links to the Forms Explorer page, where users can browse all Axiom forms available to them. - Report Center: Links to the Report Center page, where users can open existing reports and create new ones.
+- Home: Navigate to the current user's home page. - Reports: Navigate to the current user's web-enabled reports (Axiom forms or web reports), grouped by folders in the Reports Library.
+Only folders with web-enabled reports will display.

 Defining form-specific navigation links